 Once you have mastered data management and predictive analytic techniques, you will gain exposure to state-of-the-art machine learning technologies.
 This expansive data science learning path will help you excel across the entire spectrum of big data and data science technologies and techniques.

-Simplilearn’s Data Science course is exhaustive, and earning a certificate is proof that you have taken a big leap in mastering the domain.
+Simplilearn’s Caltech Post Graduate Program in Data Science is exhaustive, and earning a certificate is proof that you have taken a big leap in mastering the domain.
 The knowledge and skills you’ll gain working on projects and simulations and examining case studies will set you ahead of the competition.